 I worked out for a whole year, 3 times per week.
 They were all hard or very hard workouts and obviously I had moments when I wanted to quit.
 But Adorian helped me overcome those moments.
 There were times when the progress was present and those days felt like heaven.

-In this period of time, I built the foundation and I learned most of Adorian’s applicable knowledge, exactly what you will find, described very, very nice and easy, in his new book: High-Volume Calisthenic Workouts.
+In this period of time, I built the foundation and I learned most of Adorian’s applicable knowledge, exactly what you will find, described very, very nice and easy, in his new eBook High-Volume Calisthenic Workouts.

 The results came, but harder and over a longer period than in comparison with Adorian’s.
 This is normal, as we are all different, but the results came in the end.
 The results come to all human beings.
 Why?
 Because we are all made the same.
 Same muscles, tendons, bones, blood, organs, same processes of building muscle, same digestion, and nutrition processes.

 At that time I had only one son, but I managed to workout 75 minutes/day, 3 times per week.
-I did the minimum training required by him but still in the High-Volume Calisthenics style.
+I did the minimum training required by him but still high volume tyle.
 I did hundreds of pushups, pull-ups, and squats per each training session.

 After my second son was born, it all changed.
 In that period we moved from one house to another and all that took a lot of my time.
 I stopped working out.